pgRouting/workshop/docs/basic/graphs.rst

   .. literalinclude:: ../scripts/basic/graphs/see_components3.txt

-4. Get the component with the maximum number of edges.
+.. rubric:: 4.
+Get the component with the maximum number of edges.

 * Use the query from last question to get the maximum count
 * Get the component that matches the maximum value.